 Click here to sign up to RSSIG

-- Next RSSIG workshops series: October-December 2018 (check back later or sign up for more details).
+- Next RSSIG workshop series: October-December 2018

 - October 2017: Workshop series on “Introduction to R for the Social Sciences“

 RSSIG is an interest group for University of Florida social scientists who use or are learning how to use the R programming language for statistical analysis.
 RSSIG mainly works through a Canvas website to which any UF student or faculty can register.

 Based in the UF Department of Sociology and Criminology & Law, the group gathers faculty and graduate students from various social science departments, including Anthropology, Political Science, Economics, Psychology, Linguistics, and Geography.

 We aim to facilitate and coordinate R learning for UF social scientists through workshops, courses, and similar events on campus; to distribute information about R learning resources and facilities at UF and beyond; to discuss R resources for social scientists (functions, packages, tutorials, websites, books, etc.); and to foster interaction among UF colleagues who are learning and using R.

 Related links and resources